vanallenlab/moalmanac-matchmaking/matchmaking/README.md

 To adapt your own data for matchmaking, follow instructions under [`inputs/`](inputs) to format and annotate molecular data, sample information, and labels for your cohort.
 Datasources as used in the present study are found in the [`inputs/datasources/`](inputs/datasources) folder.

 Documentation detailing outputs can be found in the [`outputs/`](outputs) folder.
-All outputs committed to Github were generated using a subset of cell lines used in the present study (n=50) to ensure that output files are less than the Github file size limit.
+All outputs committed to GitHub were generated using a subset of cell lines used in the present study (n=50) to ensure that output files are less than the GitHub file size limit.

-## Calculate and evaluate models
+## Calculate genomic distances from models
-The script `evaluate-models.py` is used to evaluate matchmaking models on a provided cohort.
-Annotated data is further processed for individual models, as implemented in [`models.py`](models.py) and called in the main function of [`evaluate-models.py`](evaluate-models.py).
+The script `calculate-distances.py` is used to calculate the genomic similarity of a provided cohort using all models that were evaluated for the present study.
+Annotated data is further processed for individual models, as implemented in [`models.py`](models.py) and called in the main function of [`calculate-distances.py`](calculate-distances.py).
 A description for each model is provided in the [`models.py`](models.py) file and additional information can be found in the [protocol](https://protocolexchange.researchsquare.com/article/pex-1539).

 To run this script, edit or copy and edit the `handle` fields of all keys within `config.default.json` to suit your data.